bensteUEM/ChurchToolsAPI/README.md

 IMPORTANT - This test method and the parameters used depend on the target system!
 ```

 You are more than welcome to contribute additional code using respective feature branches and pull requests.
+New functions should always include respective test cases (that can be adjusted to the automated test system upon merge request)

 ## Compatibility

-Tested against the current Churchtools APIs as of March 2023.
+Tested against the current Churchtools APIs as of Sept 2024 (CT 3.101).
 More information is provided on the respective ChurchTools pages.

 ### REST API

 https://YOUR_DOMAIN/api/

-More recent and should be used for anything that is accessible through this API.
+Most recent access method - should be used for anything that is accessible through this API.
 Documentation of additional endpoints can be found opening the respective URL.
-The API was developed to support the ChurchTools Web App and does not yet include th full feature set of CT Web
+The module was developed to support the specific use-cases by all contributors - some endpoints might not be implemented yet!

 ### Legacy API